waynodiablo/Oystercard/pills/javascript_module_pattern.md

 So we can access `exclaim`, but `EXCLAMATION_MARK_COUNT` is hidden.
 Cool.
 We've made available the function we want people to use, but hidden some implementation details that we don't want to bother them with.

+### How does `exports` work?

 How have we made `exclaim` available?
 Grab the code and paste it into your browser console.
 (Make sure to use your browser console or a JS file you load in the browser.)

-Use `console.log` to see the data stored in variables.
+Use `console.log` to print the data stored in variables like `this` and `exports`.
 Follow the flow of this data through the program.
+Some points to help you:

-Notice how the value of `this` is `window`, the place where all globals are stored.
-What value does `exports` have?
-What happens when `exclaim` is added as an attribute to `exports`?
+* Notice how the value of `this` is `window`, the place where all globals are stored.

+* What value does `exports` have?

+* What happens when `exclaim` is added as an attribute to `exports`?

-As an experiment, try changing `exports` to `blahblah` in all the places it appears in the code snippet above.
+* As an experiment, try changing `exports` to `blahblah` in all the places it appears in the code snippet above.
 Does the code still work?

 Have you investigated?
 You probably found that `this` and `exports` are the global object.
 This means that adding `exclaim` onto `exports` is effectively making `exclaim` globally available.
 That's why we can call `exclaim("hi")`.

-## Using modules in the browser
+### Using the module

-Let's put this module pattern into practice.
+Let's use this module.

 ```js
 // index.html